Jcparkyn/phetch/README.md

 - Built-in support for CancellationTokens
 - Built-in debouncing, to (optionally) limit the rate of queries being sent
 - Supports mutations, dependent queries, and pagination
-- 100% stronly typed, with nullability annotations
+- 100% strongly typed, with nullability annotations
 - Super lightweight and easy to mix-and-match with other state management methods
 - No Javascript whatsoever!